Gaettaca/DjangoFlix/README.md

-Small Django project to figure out how to work with Django ORM, proxy models and etc.
+Django project to figure out how to work with Django ORM, proxy models and etc.